aenix-io/cozystack-website/content/en/docs/how-tos/hetzner.md

 ---
-title: How to install Cozystack in Hetnzer
+title: How to install Cozystack in Hetzner
 linkTitle: Hetzner
 description: "How to install Cozystack in Hetzner"
 weight: 10